bluepnume/deprecate.js/README.md

 # deprecate.js

+What if we paused adding new javascript features, and start removing old ones?

 ## Rationale

 Javascript as a language is cluttered with swathes of features, syntax, and oddities that just don't need to exist any more.
 Like, some really strange shit.